10 Black composers who changed the course of classical music history

-From Scott Joplin to Florence Price, the music of these brilliant composers has too long been neglected in Western classical music tradition.
+Scott Joplin, Florence Price, William Grant Still – the music of these brilliant composers has too long been neglected in Western classical music tradition.

-In Black History Month, we’re celebrating the most famous and influential black composers in classical music history.
+In honour of Black History Month, which is marked in October in the UK, we are celebrating some of the most famous and influential Black composers in classical music history.

 Joseph Bologne, Chevalier de Saint-Georges (1745 – 1799)